Project Structure

 Reference images in your Markdown:

-Auto-detected Files
+Auto-detected files

-Place these files in public/ and Docyard picks them up automatically:
+Drop these files in public/ and Docyard picks them up automatically:

 | File | What it does |